-Jim Womack and Dan Jones will help kick off the Virtual Lean Learning Experience on September 14 with a session on Lean Past, Present, and Future; a reflection on the publication of The Machine that Changed the World, what has changed since then, and how this book influenced the trajectory of lean thinking.
+Jim Womack will help kick off the Virtual Lean Learning Experience on September 14 with a session on Lean Past, Present, and Future; a reflection on the publication of The Machine that Changed the World, what has changed since then, and how this book influenced the trajectory of lean thinking.

 To learn more about the Virtual Lean Learning Experience (VLX), click here for details and to sign up.